Execution Model#

 Python Subset#

 Tile code supports a subset of the Python language.
-Within tile code, there is no Python runtime.
+There is no Python runtime within tile code.

-Only Python features explicitly enumerated in this document are supported.
-Many features, such as lambdas, exceptions, and coroutines are not supported today.
+Only Python features explicitly listed in this document are supported.
+Many features — such as exceptions, and coroutines — are not supported today.

 Object Model & Lifetimes#

 All objects created within tile code are immutable.
-Any operation that conceptually modifies an object or its attributes creates and returns a new object.
-Attributes cannot be dynamically added to objects.
+Any operation that would conceptually modify an object instead creates and returns a new object.
+Attributes cannot be added to objects dynamically.

 The caller of a kernel must ensure that: